zmarabeas/prizm-remote-control/README.md

   - Comment/uncomment based on your motor configuration

 - If your motors are spinning without moving the controller, check the dials on your controller
   - They must be centered for the robot to function properly
+- Servos must be wired to slot 1 or 2

+## Controls
+- Left stick y-axis: forward/backward
+- Left stick x-axis: spin left/right
+- Right stick y-axis: servo 1
+- Right stick x-axis: servo 2